mpip/pfft/doc/reference.rst

 Arguments are the same as for c2c transforms (see Section [sec:local-size-c2c]) with the following exceptions:

-The logical input array size will differ from the physical array size of the real inputs if the flag is included in .
+The logical input array size ``ni`` will differ from the physical array size of the real inputs if the flag ``PFFT_PADDED_R2C`` is included in ``pfft_flags``.
 This results from the padding at the end of the last dimension that is necessary to align the real valued inputs and complex valued outputs for inplace transforms, see .
 In contrast to FFTW-MPI, PFFT does not pad the r2c inputs per default.

-is counted in units of real numbers.
+``local_ni`` is counted in units of real numbers.
 It will include padding

-is counted in units of real numbers.
+``local_i_start`` is counted in units of real numbers.

-The corresponding functions compute the local data distribution of the process with MPI rank .
+The corresponding ``local_block`` functions compute the local data distribution of the process with MPI rank ``pid``.

 ::